amorphia/villains-online/README.md

     php artisan migrate

-Seed the database

-    php artisan db:seed

-Start the local development server
+Start the local http server

     php artisan serve

+Open a new command line and navigate to the game server's folder

+    cd villains-online/server

+Start the local node game server

+    node server.js

+#### Avoiding localhost CORS issues

+Chances are you will need to tell your browser to allow the http server and game server to talk to each other, as most modern browsers block communication from one port to another on localhost (and don't follow the usual CORS header instructions when on localhost).
+You can read more about the problem [here](https://medium.com/swlh/avoiding-cors-errors-on-localhost-in-2020-5a656ed8cefa).

+My solution for chrome on Windows is to call up the Windows Run Dialog (Windows key + R) and run Chrome with the --disable-web-security flag set.

+    chrome.exe --user-data-dir="c:/tmp/chrome_dev" --disable-web-security

+But there are a number of other possible solutions that, again, you can read about [here](https://medium.com/swlh/avoiding-cors-errors-on-localhost-in-2020-5a656ed8cefa)

+#### Installation complete

-You can now access the server at http://localhost:8000
+You can now access villains-online at http://localhost:8000

+Of course since villains online is a multiplayer game you'll need to run at least two parallel sessions to really poke around very far.
+The easiest way I've found to do that is to use the [SessionBox](https://chrome.google.com/webstore/detail/sessionbox-multi-login-to/megbklhjamjbcafknkgmokldgolkdfig?hl=en) extension for Chrome.

 ## Project Status

-Woof, this is still very much a work in progress, but a few things a re floating to the top of my to-do list:
+This is still very much a work in progress, but I have a few things I'm really looking to tackle soon:
-* Fix some UI/UX issues that still linger
-* Add more instructional tours for various parts of the site
+* Add tutorials and information for new players
-* Add ability to compare more than two people (or at least match two people that aren't you)
+* Add informational popups to basically everything on right click
-* Add a friend system to limit who can view your matches (and clean up the choose match select)
+* Add a spectator mode to allow guests to view a game in progress
+* Fix a number of UI/UX issues
+* Minor gameplay bugs

 ## About Me